mediadrop/mediadrop/doc/install/index.rst

 Now that you've activated the newly created virtual environment, any packages you install will only be accessible when you've activated the environment.

-**NOTE: Any time you want to work with mediacore, you should thus activate the virtual environment as we just did in the line above.**
+**NOTE: Any time you want to work with MediaCore, you should thus activate the virtual environment as we just did in the line above.**